Skip Navigation

 Preparing For College Admission Through Testing

-While a growing number of colleges are becoming “test-optional”, the vast majority of higher education institutions still use the ACT or SAT for both admission and financial aid decisions.
-To help our students prepare for these tests, we schedule time into the school day for one “pre-ACT” and two “pre-SAT” tests as detailed in the chart below.
-Schools cannot register students for the actual ACT or SAT.
-Students will need to create accounts with one or both of the testing agencies to register for their respective tests.
-You’ll be able to use a lookup feature to have scores sent to Westside Christian.
-Our school code for both organizations is 380936.
+While an increasing number of colleges are adopting test-optional policies, the majority of higher education institutions still use the ACT or SAT for both admission and financial aid decisions.
+To help our students prepare, we schedule time during the school day for two “pre-ACT” tests and three “pre-SAT” tests, as outlined in the chart below.

 Freshman